ietf-wg-dance/draft-ietf-dance-client-auth/README.md

-#Client Certificates in DANE TLSA Records
+#TLS Client Authentication via DANE TLSA Records
 draft-huque-dane-client-cert
 Author: Shumon Huque

-The current DNS TLSA record format [RFC6698] describes how to specify TLS server certificates or their public keys in the DNS.
-This document makes a narrowly focused update to RFC 6698.
-It describes how to additionally use the TLSA record to specify TLS client certificates and the rules and considerations for using them.
+The DANE TLSA protocol [RFC6698] [RFC7671] describes how to publish Transport Layer Security (TLS) server certificates or public keys in the DNS.
+This document updates RFC 6698 and RFC 7671.
+It describes how to additionally use the TLSA record to publish client certificates or public keys, and also the rules and considerations for using them with TLS.

 [...]